Registering your company? Set up for FY2026 success with expert accounting at 15% off! Offer ends July 31st! T&C’s apply

 Superannuation contributions related to director’s fees are reported separately and are subject to the Superannuation Guarantee contributions, meaning that the company must pay superannuation guarantee contributions in respect of payments of director’s fees.
 Both directors and companies must comply with these regulations to ensure proper management of directors’ fees and superannuation contributions.

-Inclusion in Assessable Income
+Inclusion in assessable income

 Director’s fees are generally treated as a tax-deductible business expense in the year they are paid, thereby reducing the amount of tax owed.
 They should be included in question 2 of the tax return, which requests information regarding payments of income from working, including allowances, payments for services, and fees.
 Payment summaries provided by companies for directors’ fees typically include: